milvus-io/milvus/README.md

 #### Run Java example code
 Make sure Java 8 or higher is already installed.

-Refer to [this link](https://github.com/milvus-io/milvus-sdk-java/tree/master/examples) for example code.
+Refer to [this link](https://github.com/milvus-io/milvus-sdk-java/tree/master/examples) for the example code.

 ## Contribution guidelines